AshbalFatima/HTB-Penetration-Testing-Path/Getting-Started/SMB.md

 # SMB (Server Message Block) – Accessing Shares

-**SMB (Server Message Block)** is a network file sharing protocol used for providing access to shared files, printers, and other resources across a network.
+**SMB (Server Message Block)** is a network file sharing protocol that provides access to shared files, printers, and other resources across a network.

 ---